International Students – the Facts

 Facts and figures

-- We have lots of useful tables and statistics in this section that we hope will help you in your research of UK universities and higher education institutions to study at.
+- We have lots of useful tables and statistics in this section that we hope will help you in your research and choice of UK universities and higher education institutions.

 - But before you look further it is important to know that the data we have used are based solely on the numbers of international students attending a particular university and say nothing about the quality of that university.
 Therefore, make sure you cross reference to the main League Table and the Subject Tables which are concerned with quality.